panda-re/panda_class/intro/panda_class_materials/docs/panda_class.md

 **CUE #4: Log into that Linux guest.**

 Finally, go ahead and log in with username `root` and password `root`.
-You should see a prompt line like this:
+You should see a prompt line like this for the guest OS (note how it says `debian-i386`, unlike your docker container's prompt):

         root@debian-i386:~#